-If a valid subject access request is made, and if we do hold data about the pupil, we will:
+If you make a Subject Access Request, and if we do hold information about you, we will:

-- Give you a description of it - Tell you why we are holding and processing it, and how long we will keep it for - Explain where we got it from, if not from you or your child - Tell you who it has been, or will be, shared with - Give you a copy of the information in an intelligible form
+- Give you a description of it. - Tell you why we are holding and processing it, and how long we will keep it for. - Explain where we got it from, if not from you or your child. - Tell you who it has been, or will be, shared with. - Let you know whether any automated decision-making is being applied to the data, and any consequences of this. - Give you a copy of the information in an intelligible form.